-We are subject to approximately 3% business tax and related surcharges on the revenues earned from provision of online education services, which are recognized net of all business tax and related surcharges.
-Our other services related revenues are subject to 3% to 5% business tax and related surcharges, which are also recognized net of all business tax and related surcharges.
-Such business tax and related surcharges net against revenues for the years ended September 30, 2007, 2008 and 2009 are approximately \$0.4 million, \$0.6 million and \$1.0 million, respectively.
-In addition, we are subject to 5% business tax on service fee received by Champion Technology and Champion Education Technology from Beijing Champion, which tax and surcharges are included in the cost of services.
+We are subject to approximately 3.3% business tax and related surcharges on the revenues earned from provision of online education services, which are recognized net of all business tax and related surcharges.
+Our other services related revenues are subject to 3.3% to 5.5% business tax and related surcharges, which are also recognized net of all business tax and related surcharges.
+Such business tax and related surcharges net against revenues for the years ended September 30, 2009, 2010 and 2011 are approximately \$1.0 million, \$1.1 million and \$1.3 million, respectively.
+In addition, we are subject to 5% (or 5.5% after December 1, 2010) business tax and related surcharges on service fee received by Champion Technology and Champion Education Technology from Beijing Champion, which tax and surcharges are included in the cost of services.